ewyuan/py-mp/README.md

-# songify
+# py-mp
-Songify uses command-line to take in inputs from the user and makes a search query on Youtube.
-Songify will pull the most relevant video and will stream the audio to the computer.
+py-mp uses command-line to take in inputs from the user and makes a search query on Youtube. py-mp will pull the most relevant video and will stream the audio to the computer.

 ## Prerequisites
 * Python 3 https://www.python.org/downloads/